cheqd/cheqd-node/docker/cheqd_node/README.md

 ### cheqd-noded

-`cheqd-noded` executable is entry point.
+`cheqd-noded` executable is entry point by default.

 Usage: